UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 3: Release vs Pre-release?
 >
 >Answer 3: From time to time you might get a pre-release build.
-Days after the stable release. this won't be as refined as the main release, and might contain stuff that will be removed or updated in the actual release.
+Days after the stable release. this won't be as refined as the main release & might contain stuff that will be removed or updated in the actual release.

 >Question 4: Can i get the source?
 >